luxonis/depthai-ros/README.md

 7. `catkin_make` (For ROS1) `colcon build` (for ROS2)
 8. `source devel/setup.bash` (For ROS1) & `source install/setup.bash` (for ROS2)

+**Note** If you are using a lower end PC or RPi, standard building may take a lot of RAM and clog your PC.
+To avoid that, you can use `build.sh` command from your workspace:
+`./src/depthai-ros/build.sh`

 ### Depthai ROS Driver